rslim087a/aws-cloud-course-project-files/README.md

 # AWS Cloud Tutorial

-This repository contains the project files for the AWS Cloud Youtube course.
+This repository contains the project files for the AWS Cloud [Youtube](https://youtu.be/rO5C4LJ-iNE) and [Written](https://rayanslim.com/course/aws-cloud-course) course.

 ## JSONs for DynamoDB Test Items (Before Lambda)